 A lot goes into a successful brand shoot, and for good reason!
 You’re investing in something that will ultimately increase your know, like and trust factor with potential clients.
 And you want to maximize this investment so you have a beautiful library of images to draw from as you update your website and other client-facing collateral & social media.

-1. SELECT OUTFITS THAT WORK WITH YOUR OVERALL BRAND: I always say at least one of your outfits should be what you’d wear the first time you meet with a prospect, one outfit that you might wear while working every day, and one on-brand outfit that is your at home casual look.
+I always say that one of your outfits should be what you’d wear the first time you meet with a prospect or client, one that you might wear while working every day, and one on-brand look that is your at home casual look.

-2. ENSURE YOUR CLOTHING FITS AND ISN’T BAGGY: If you’re curvy or heavier than you wish you were, DO NOT think you’re covering things by wearing shapeless clothes.
-This will only make you look bigger.
+If you’re curvy or heavier than you wish, don’t think you’re covering things by wearing shapeless clothes.
+This will only make you look bigger in photographs.
 All body types should consider wearing form fitting pieces that highlight your curves, not hide them.
 I will pose you to look flattering.

-4. SOLID COLORS SHOULD RULE – THEY ALWAYS WORK.
-However, prints can be beautiful as long as they aren’t super tiny patterns.
-If you want to include prints, just make sure that some of your looks are totally solid (all patterns in all outfits won’t look cohesive on your site).
+Prints can be beautiful as long as they aren’t super tiny patterns.
+If you want to wear prints, make sure that it works with any other clothing design you use so they all look good together on your site.

-5. FLAUNT WHAT YOU LIKE.
 If you have great legs, skirts or shorts will accentuate them.
-Same with sleeveless tops.
-On the other hand, if you dislike your arms, avoid sleeveless shirts or throw a blazer, cardigan or jean jacket over one.
+Same with sleeveless tops with your arms.
+On the other hand, if you dislike the look of your arms, avoid sleeveless or throw a blazer, cardigan or jean jacket over one.

-6. DON’T OVERLOOK YOUR ACCESSORIES.
 Wear thoughtful jewelry that work with the outfit and aren’t overly trendy or fussy.
-Hats, scarves, belts should all be well thought out but can really give you fun looks.
+Scarves, hats, belts should be well thought out but can give you polished looks.

-7. CONSIDER RENTING OUTFITS!
-If you want something special but it’s out of your budget, don’t forget there are companies that specialize in clothing rental for special events or portrait sessions.
+If you want something special but it’s out of your budget, don’t forget there are companies that specialize in clothing rental.
 One to check out is Rent the Runway.

 Put some thought into using your brand color palette in different ways when you decide what to wear!
 Check out an article I wrote about the power of wearing your brand colors.